mattamx/mattamx/README.md

 - 🌱 Learning what it takes to be a data scientist after having tons of fun completing my TripleTen DS bootcamp.

-- ❓ Ask me about anything related to my experience working at some of the largest banks in the U.S. and, Mexican food.
+- ❓ Ask me about anything related to my experience working at some of the largest banks in the U.S., being raised in Mexico and...well...Mexican food.

 - ⚡ Fun fact: I eat more than 10lbs of meat a week.